mgritz/overtime-cop/README.md

 pass in any other time of arrival thorugh the `--arrived '2020-12-20 07:30'`.

 If your company uses a Redmine task management system to log your hours there is
-more: Pass your companies Redmine `--url` and your personal Redmine API `--key` and it will look up the number of hours you have booked so far and tell you about that as well.
+more: Pass your companies `--redmine-url` and your personal Redmine API `--key` and it will look up the number of hours you have booked so far and tell you about that as well.